-During Q2 2023-2024, visual assessments of the IERs were conducted routinely.
-The IERs were inspected for damage, and site maintenance was performed as needed (e.g., repair of wildlife fences).
-A few sites could not be reached due to flooding/beaver activity and discussions on relocating these IERs have been initiated.
-Preparations were started in anticipation of the fall changeout in mid-October.
+During Q3 2023-2024, the annual fall changeout occurred between October $10^{th} - 19^{th}$ .
+This included visits to all IER sites, deployment of new samples and deployment of the snow tubes for winter collection.
+The IERs were inspected for damage, and site maintenance was performed as needed (e.g., repair of wildlife fences, replacement of equipment).
+A few sites could not be reached due to flooding/beaver activity and the process of relocating and/or removing these IERs have been initiated.